aredridel/recipes/Salads/Sweet Potato Chile Coconut Salad.md

 - 15g smoked paprika, or 10g hot paprika plus 3g chipotle pepper powder
 - Juice of 1 lime

-Mix the rest into a dressing and coat the rest.
+Mix into a dressing and coat the salad.
 Chill.